CF Montréal: Beginnings in MLS and Champions League Final

-The Impact became the first Canadian club and only the second MLS club to advance to the CONCACAF Champion's League finals and would face Club América.
-The first leg in Mexico resulted in a 1–1 draw at the Azteca in Mexico City on April 22, 2015.
-A week later the teams met again at the Olympic Stadium in Montréal in front of a sold-out crowd of 61,004.
-The home team scored in the 8th minute when Nacho Piatti moved swiftly past three América players and passed to an open Andrés Romero who slotted the ball past the Mexican goalkeeper.
-The first half ended with the Impact ahead 1–0 in the game and 2–1 on aggregate.
-However, Club América scored four goals in the second half and the game ended 4–2 to América (5-3 on aggregate).
+In the 2014–15 CONCACAF Champions League, Montreal Impact won a group against the New York Red Bulls and FAS of El Salvador.
+They then won on the away goals rule against Pachuca of Mexico in the quarter-finals, and Alajuelense of Costa Rica in the semi-finals.
+In the final against Club América, the team lost 5–3 on aggregate despite drawing the first game 1–1 in Mexico City.

 2015–present

 On August 29, 2015, head coach Frank Klopas was fired and replaced on an interim basis by former Impact player Mauro Biello.
 After qualifying for the playoffs and defeating Toronto FC in the first round before being eliminated in the Conference semi-finals by the Columbus Crew, Biello was hired permanently.
 The team was also boosted mid-season by the arrival of Ivory Coast forward Didier Drogba, formerly of Chelsea.